 A private autopsy can help in this situation, and the findings and information such a procedure provides could play a key role in what a family does next.
 Plus, a private autopsy could expedite the final report being received by the family.

-To understand this, know that when an autopsy is performed by a medical examiner’s office, these offices typically only work with one or a few select labs in processing autopsy sampling related to toxicology, histology, etc. Coupled with the fact that many times these labs work with multiple coroners and medical examiners means that there is oftentimes a backlog.
+Please understand that when an autopsy is performed by a medical examiner’s office, these offices typically only work with one or a few select labs in processing autopsy sampling related to toxicology, histology, etc. Coupled with the fact that many times these labs work with multiple coroners and medical examiners means that there is oftentimes a backlog.
 This is especially true in big cities or densely populated metro areas.
-So, while some preliminary findings may be provided to a family when a typical autopsy is performed within 24 hours, the final report could take up to 12 weeks or more to be delivered.
+While some preliminary findings may be provided to a family when a typical autopsy is performed within 24 hours, the final report could take up to 12 weeks or more to be delivered.

 I Want a Private Autopsy for My Loved One, So What Is the Next Step?